ant0ine/go-json-rest/README.md

 Combine Go-Json-Rest with other handlers.

-rest.ResourceHandler is a valid http.Handler, and can be combined with other handlers.
+`rest.ResourceHandler` is a valid `http.Handler`, and can be combined with other handlers.
-In this example the ResourceHandler is used under the /api/ prefix, while a FileServer is instantiated under the /static/ prefix.
+In this example the ResourceHandler is used under the `/api/` prefix, while a FileServer is instantiated under the `/static/` prefix.

 The curl demo: